davidkastner/evoAllostery/README.md

 You will also need the PDB for PD-1, which can be found here: https://www.rcsb.org/structure/3BIK.
 Lastly, download the databased annotation file 'pfamseq.txt': http://ftp.ebi.ac.uk/pub/databases/Pfam/current_release/database_files/.
 This file is very large and will take several hours to finish downloading.
-Add all three files to the pySCA base directory at /pySCA-master/data/.
+Add all three files to the pySCA directory at /pySCA-master/data/.
 Run the following commands from the terminal to process the annotated MSA file.
-These commands create the same .db file that we have provided:
+These commands create the same .db file that we have provided.
+For benchmarking purposes, you should know that the first line is the most computationally expensive.
+It can take several hours.
+The following three should take less than 10 minutes.

 > annotateMSA -i ../data/PF07686_full.txt -o ../data/PF07686_full.an -a 'pfam' -p ./data/pfamseq.txt
 > scaProcessMSA -a ../data/PF07686_full.an -b ../data/ -s 3BIK -c B -f 'Homo sapiens' -t -n